 When a Chrome device is disabled, all the user can see when turning on the Chrome device is a screen telling them that it’s been disabled, and your desired contact information of where to return the device.
-You can control your domain's return address and contact phone number from the G Suite admin console.
+You can control your domain's return address and contact phone number from the Google Workspace admin console.

 Important: Your devices will not be properly disabled unless you ensure that Forced Re-Enrollment is turned on.

 From Google help article: The "disable" feature requires that the device is running Chrome version 40+.
 Device disabling does the following...

 - Signs out any user on the device and takes them to the device disabled page.
 This page (above) informs anyone using the device that it’s disabled and has return instructions that you can customize for your domain.